ibm-cloud-docs/account/iam-mfatypes.md

 # Types of multifactor authentication
 {: #types}

-Multifactor authentication (MFA) adds an extra layer of security to your account by requiring all users to authenticate by using an additional authentication method beyond an ID and password.
+Multifactor authentication (MFA) adds an extra layer of security to your account by requiring all users to authenticate by using an additional authentication factor beyond an ID and password.
 This is also commonly known as two-factor authentication (2FA).
 {:shortdesc}

 The following two types of MFA options might be enabled for your account: